-Pemphigus vulgaris is a rare autoimmune disease that is characterised by blisters and erosions on the skin and mucous membranes, most commonly inside the mouth.
-It is the most common subtype of pemphigus, accounting for 70% of all pemphigus cases worldwide although it is extremely rare in New Zealand (about one case per million).
-The other two main subtypes of pemphigus are pemphigus foliaceus and paraneoplastic pemphigus.
+Pemphigus vulgaris is a rare autoimmune disease that is characterised by painful blisters and erosions on the skin and mucous membranes, most commonly inside the mouth.
+Pemphigus vulgaris accounts for 70% of all pemphigus cases worldwide although it is extremely rare in New Zealand (about one case per million of the population).

 What causes pemphigus vulgaris?